Debra McGrath: Personal life

-McGrath and her husband Mochrie are both related to Canadian actor Munro Chambers.
+McGrath is related to Canadian actor Munro Chambers, as is her husband Mochrie by marriage.
 In a 2010 interview, Chambers stated:

 "I could say many things... my uncle, for one thing, is Colin Mochrie.
 He's been my inspiration getting into the industry.
 He's my uncle-in-law; his wife is my dad's cousin.
 My dad and his cousin, they were kind of like brother and sister growing up, so he’s my uncle by law.
 We have a good relationship."